 Ouai's Wave Spray is seriously good.
 The founder, Jen Atkin, has a knack for creating a vibe with all her clients' hair that is at once both super cool and laid back.
-Thankfully her product line brings that aesthetic to us because, sadly, unless you're a Kardashian, Jenner or Chrissy Teigen, getting an appointment with Atkin is just not going to happen.
+Thankfully, her product line brings that aesthetic to us because, sadly, unless you're a Kardashian, Jenner, or Chrissy Teigen, getting an appointment with Atkin is just not going to happen.

+Although it could work in straighter hair types to create texture and grit on otherwise slippery strands, I've found this definitely does work best to enhance naturally wavy and curly hair types.
 While I'm lucky that my hair dries naturally wavy, this helps to enhance the texture, dull the frizz and tame my hair for a more refined style.
-More cool-girl bedhead, less dragged through a hedge, and that's definitely worth shouting about.
+With this spray, my hair is more cool-girl bedhead, less dragged through a hedge, and that's definitely worth shouting about.

 Layered haircuts are making a comeback.
 (Honestly—we have proof!).